Canon 1D X Mark II vs Nikon D5

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 1DX Mark II and the D5 are recent models that feature in their makers' current product line-up.
+Both the 1DX Mark II and the D5 are recent models that are part of the current product line-up.
 The D5 replaced the earlier Nikon D4S, while the 1DX Mark II followed on from the Canon 1DX.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Nikon websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1D X Mark II vs Nikon D5

 So what is the bottom line?
 Which of the two cameras – the Canon 1D X Mark II or the Nikon D5 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D X Mark II:

 - More dynamic range: Captures a larger spectrum of light and dark details (1.2 EV of extra DR).

 - Better low-light sensitivity: Requires less light for good images (0.5 stops ISO advantage).

 - Better video: Provides higher movie framerates (4K/60p versus 4K/30p).